earthboundkid/Watsuji-and-Aesthetics/2 Anthropology.md

 > an incessant movement which individuates through division from something communal and comes back to its authenticity (_honraisei_ [本来性][ja]) through realizing community as the negation of something individuated.
 (WTZ 10:195)[^fn2-14]

 [^fn2-14]: The word _honrai_ [本来][ja] is composed of characters meaning “coming from the root,” and it is also translated as “origin.”
 Hence _honraisei_ [本来性][ja] not only means “authenticity,” it also carries the suggestion that “authenticity” is a natural outgrowth of the root of our being.
 For this reason, Watsuji often refers to it as a “return.”
-Nevertheless, the reader should understand that this return is not a mere reversion to an original state, but a creative return with difference as that root comes to grow in new and different ways.
+Nevertheless, this return is not a mere reversion to an original state, but a creative return with difference as that root comes to grow in new and different ways.

 As a result,